nrfconnect/sdk-nrf/samples/caf_sensor_manager/README.rst

 ********

 The sample provides stub input data using :ref:`sensor_stub`.
-The input data simulates acceleration along the X, Y, and Z axes.
+The input data simulates acceleration in X, Y, and Z axes.
 Whenever new data is generated, the :ref:`caf_sensor_manager` generates the appropriate :c:struct:`sensor_event` instances that include the generated data.

 The data from the events is then passed to the :ref:`caf_sensor_data_aggregator`.